taaha/Classification-Spaceship-Titanic/README.md

 # Classification-Spaceship-Titanic

-This regression problem dataset is taken from Kaggle
+This classification problem dataset is taken from Kaggle

 https://www.kaggle.com/competitions/spaceship-titanic